01 of 11

 Angled Freestanding Tub

-An angled freestanding tub has a side that's higher than the other, to provide support for your back, neck and head as you relax in a hot bubble bath.
-This angled tub by Highland Custom Homes (via Decor Pad) shows you just how comfy and modern it looks.
+An angled freestanding tub has one end that is higher than the other to provide support for your back, neck, and head as you relax in a hot bath.
+This angled tub by Highland Custom Homes (via Decor Pad) shows you just how comfy and modern the type of bathtub can look.

-Angled tubs are generally flexible in terms of style.
-You can pair it with traditional accessories, as above, for a classic comforting look, or put it in a modern space for a sleek take on the traditional freestanding tub.Continue to 5 of 11 below.
+Angled tubs are remarkably flexible in terms of style.
+You can pair it with traditional accessories as shown here for a classic comforting look, or put it in a modern space for a sleek take on the traditional freestanding tub.Continue to 6 of 11 below.

 Oval Freestanding Tub

-In this photo, the roundness of the tub contrasts with the sharp angles of the walls and windows.
-This makes for an elegant balance of shapes and angles in this modern space.Continue to 6 of 11 below.
+In this example, the sweeping roundness of the tub contrasts with the sharp angles of the walls and windows.
+This makes for an elegant balance of shapes and angles in this modern space.Continue to 7 of 11 below.

 07 of 11